Symmetry-enriched topological order and quasifractonic behavior in $\mathbb{Z}_N$ stabilizer codes: Abstract

 \section{Abstract}

 We study a broad class of qudit stabilizer codes, termed $\mathbb{Z}_N$ bivariate-bicycle (BB) codes, arising either as two-dimensional realizations of modulated gauge theories or as $\mathbb{Z}_N$ generalizations of binary BB codes.
 Our central finding, derived from the polynomial representation, is that the essential topological properties of these $\mathbb{Z}_N$ codes can be determined by the properties of their $\mathbb{Z}_p$ counterparts, where $p$ are the prime factors of $N$, even when $N$ contains prime powers ($N = \prod_i p_i^{k_i}$).
 This result yields a significant simplification by leveraging the well-studied framework of codes with prime qudit dimensions.
 In particular, this insight directly enables the generalization of the algebraic-geometric methods (e.g., the Bernstein-Khovanskii-Kushnirenko theorem) to determine anyon fusion rules in the general qudit situation.
-Moreover, we analyze the model's symmetry-enriched topological order (SET) to reveal a quasi-fractonic behavior, resolving the anyon mobility puzzle in this class of models.
-We also present a computational algebraic method using Gr\"{o}bner bases over the ring of integers to efficiently calculate the topological order and its SET properties.
+Moreover, we elucidate the symmetry-enriched topological (SET) order underlying the quasifractonic behavior in qudit BB codes (including the Delfino-Chamon-You model), resolving the associated anyon mobility puzzle.
+We also develop an efficient computational algebraic method, based on Gr\"{o}bner bases over the ring of integers, to determine both the topological order and its SET properties.